marcstringer/AWSCloudWatchLogs/example/README.md

 # Demo Instructions

 This example shows you how to create a AWS Cloud Watch log group and create a log stream for it.
-Then the log group is deleted.
+Posts a log event then the log group is deleted.

 As the sample code includes the private key verbatim in the source, it should be treated carefully, and not checked into version control!